The Virasoro structure and the scattering matrix for Liouville conformal field theory

-In the context of the probabilistic construction of LCFT, the central charge $c_L$ is just a scalar and the conformal bootstrap has recently been established by the last 4 authors in the papers \cite{dozz,GKRV,GKRV1}.
-To implement this programme, a Hilbert space $\mathcal{H}=L^2(H^{-s}(\mathbb{T}),\mu_0)$ was introduced where $H^{-s}(\T)$ is the Sobolev space of order $-s<0$ on the unit circle $\T=\{z\in \C\,|\, |z|=1\}$ and $\mu_0$ is the distribution of the Gaussian Free Field on $\hat{\mathbb{C}}$ restricted to $\T$ times the Lebesgue measure for the zero Fourier mode on $\T$; the Hilbert space $\mc{H}$ is therefore a space of fields $\varphi$ on the circle.
+In the context of the probabilistic construction of LCFT, the conformal bootstrap has recently been established by the last 4 authors in the papers \cite{dozz,GKRV,GKRV1}.
+To implement this programme, a Hilbert space $\mathcal{H}=L^2(H^{-s}(\mathbb{T}),\mu_0)$ has been introduced where $H^{-s}(\T)$ is the Sobolev space of order $-s<0$ on the unit circle $\T=\{z\in \C\,|\, |z|=1\}$ and $\mu_0$ is the distribution of the Gaussian Free Field on the extended complex plane $\hat{\mathbb{C}}$ restricted to $\T$ times the Lebesgue measure for the zero Fourier mode on $\T$; the Hilbert space $\mc{H}$ is therefore a space of fields $\varphi$ on the circle.

 The dilation $s_{e^{-t}}: z\mapsto e^{-t}z$ in $\C$ for $t\geq 0$ is a conformal transformation that can be obtained as the flow of the holomorphic vector field $-z\pl_z$.
-By composing the Gaussian Free Field and Gaussian multiplicative chaos on the unit disk $\D\subset \C$ by $s_{e^{-t}}$, a Markovian dynamic was constructed in \cite{GKRV} which produces a contraction semi-group $e^{-t{\bf H}}:\mc{H}\to \mc{H}$, for some operator $\bH$ called the Hamiltonian of LCFT.
-The diagonalisation in $\mc{H}$ of this Hamiltonian was then performed in \cite{GKRV} and used to decompose the correlation functions into pieces, leading to the explicit formulas involving the conformal blocks in \cite{GKRV,GKRV1}.
+By composing the Gaussian Free Field and Gaussian multiplicative chaos on the unit disk $\D\subset \C$ by $s_{e^{-t}}$, a Markovian dynamic has been constructed in \cite{GKRV} which produces a contraction semi-group $e^{-t{\bf H}}:\mc{H}\to \mc{H}$, for some operator $\bH$ called the Hamiltonian of LCFT.
+The diagonalisation in $\mc{H}$ of this Hamiltonian has then been performed in \cite{GKRV}, providing a Plancherel type formula which, when applied to correlation functions, leads to the explicit formulas involving the conformal blocks in \cite{GKRV,GKRV1}.
 The operator product expansion used in the physics literature can then be interpreted in terms of the eigenbasis of $\bH$.
-The family of eigenfunctions is denoted $(\Psi_{Q+iP,\nu,\tilde{\nu}})_{P,\nu,\tilde{\nu}}$ $P\in \R_+$ and $\nu,\tilde{\nu}$ are Young diagrams: the spectrum of $\bH$ is absolutely continuous and equal to $[Q^2/2,\infty)$ (with $Q>2$).
+The family of eigenfunctions is denoted $(\Psi_{Q+iP,\nu,\tilde{\nu}})_{P,\nu,\tilde{\nu}}$ where $P\in \R_+$ and $\nu,\tilde{\nu}$ are Young diagrams: the spectrum of $\bH$ is absolutely continuous and equal to $[Q^2/2,\infty)$ (with $Q>2$).
 This family carries an important algebraic structure, namely that the Young diagrams encode the action of the Virasoro generators on the highest weight vector $\Psi_{Q+iP}:=\Psi_{Q+iP,0,0}$: